Axamer Lizum Ski Resort Austria

 - Limited terrain for beginners.

-- Small to medium sized resort that will only hold one’s attention for a few days at most (unless it dumps of course).
+- Small to medium sized resort that will only hold one’s attention for a few days at most (unless it dumps of course, or you go ski-touring).

 - Public transport from Innsbruck isn’t as good as other local resorts.